Armagh edge Monaghan in tight league opener

 Stefan Campbell's strong running and two late points proved to be key to denying Monaghan and securing a win that carries on the momentum built by Kieran McGeeney's side during an impressive showing throughout last year.

-While wasteful with opportunities for points early early on, Armagh showed commendable patience and determination to sit deep and frustrate their opponents, while looking to hit them on the break.
+While wasteful with opportunities for points early on, Armagh displayed commendable patience and determination to sit deep and frustrate their opponents, while looking to hit them on the break.

 Monaghan, meanwhile, showed spirit to mount a fightback after finding themselves six points behind eight minutes into the second half but just fell short in the closing stages.